pandas-dev/pandas/doc/source/io.rst

     data.to_sql('data', engine)

 With some databases, writing large DataFrames can result in errors due to packet size limitations being exceeded.
 This can be avoided by setting the ``chunksize`` parameter when calling ``to_sql``.
 For example, the following writes ``data`` to the database in batches of 1000 rows at a time:

 .. ipython:: python

     data.to_sql('data_chunked', engine, chunksize=1000)

+SQL data types
+""""""""""""""

+:func:`~pandas.DataFrame.to_sql` will try to map your data to an appropriate SQL data type based on the dtype of the data.
+When you have columns of dtype ``object``, pandas will try to infer the data type.

+You can always override the default type by specifying the desired SQL type of any of the columns by using the ``dtype`` argument.
+This argument needs a dictionary mapping column names to SQLAlchemy types (or strings for the sqlite3 fallback mode).
+For example, specifying to use the sqlalchemy ``String`` type instead of the default ``Text`` type for string columns:

+.. ipython:: python

+    from sqlalchemy.types import String
+    data.to_sql('data_dtype', engine, dtype={'Col_1': String})

 .. note::